shdewz/shdewz-chan/README.md

 #### Running the bot

-In the main directory do
+In the main directory, do
 ```shell
 node index.js
 ```